The Hydrodynamic Limit of Hawkes Processes on Adaptive Stochastic Networks

-We determine the large size limit of a network of interacting Hawkes Processes on an adaptive network.
-The flipping of the node variables is taken to have an intensity given by the mean-field of the afferent edges and nodes.
-The flipping of the edge variables is a function of the afferent node variables.
-The edge variables can be either symmetric or asymmetric.
-This model is motivated by applications in sociology, neuroscience and epidemiology.
-In general, the limiting probability law can be expressed as a fixed point of a self-consistent Poisson Process with intensity function that is (i) delayed and (ii) depends on its own probability law.
-In the particular case that the edge flipping is only determined by the state of the pre-synaptic neuron (as in neuroscience) it is proved that one obtains an autonomous neural-field type equation for the dual evolution of the synaptic potentiation and neural potentiation.

 We study stochastic processes on Adaptive Networks, consisting of node variables and edge variables that evolve stochastically in time \cite{Kuehn2012}.
 Both the node and edge variables take values in a finite state space, with Poissonian jumps between states.
 The intensity of the edge variable flipping is a function of the states of the nodes at either end, and the flipping of the node variables is a `mean-field' of the states of all edges and accompanying nodes.
-There are many applications of this sort of network \cite{Gross2009}: including neuroscience (the edge dynamics corresponds to slow synaptic dynamics and learning), epidemiology (for example, if individuals are more likely to self-isolate if they get infected).
+There are many applications of this sort of network \cite{Gross2009,banerjee2024co,durrett2026}: including neuroscience (the edge dynamics corresponds to slow synaptic dynamics and learning) \cite{atay2006neural,sreenivasan2019and,maclaurin2026large,coombes2023neurodynamics}, epidemiology (for example, if individuals are more likely to self-isolate if they get infected) \cite{volz2009epidemic}, social networks \cite{lanchier2024stochastic}.

+There is increasing mathematical interest in particle systems on graphs with dynamic edges in recent years \cite{durrett2026}.
+Volz and Meyers introduced the `neighbor exchange' SIR model for the spread of an infection, meaning that the composition of neighbours of particular agents evolves stochastically.
+Ball and Britton introduced a model with preventative rewiring \cite{ball2022epidemics}.
+Durrett introduced the adaptive voter model \cite{durrett2010random,basu2017evolving}.

-Despite the many many applications, there does not seem to exist a general `Mckean-Vlasov' type equation that yields the large $n$ limiting dynamics.
-Previous work, including by this author, only obtained limiting equations by resorting to implicit delay-stochastic differential equations \cite{MacLaurin2024_Sparse}.
-There are several studies of related systems, including \cite{Gkogkas2023}, Many scholars have also considered the hydrodynamic limit of large networks of interacting neurons on inhomogeneous graphs, including \cite{Chevallier2019,Lucon2020a,AgatheNerine2022,Bramburger2023,Bramburger2024,Avitabile2024_2}.
+Despite the many applications, there does not seem to exist a general `Mckean-Vlasov' type equation that yields the large $n$ limiting dynamics for Hawkes Processes.
+Previous work, including by this author, only obtained limiting equations by resorting to implicit delay-stochastic differential equations \cite{maclaurin2026large}.
+There are several studies of related systems, including \cite{Gkogkas2023}, Many scholars have also considered the hydrodynamic limit of large networks of interacting neurons on inhomogeneous graphs, including \cite{Chevallier2019,Lucon2020a,AgatheNerine2022,Bramburger2023,Bramburger2024,avitabile2026neural}.